Gift-Ojeabulu/Hepatitis-predmedical-App/README.md

 ## ✅ Goal
-The Goal is to provide
+The Goal is to help health practitioners with the prediction of a patient having Hepatitis B,this can be infused into any hospital’s existing system and can be useful in areas with scarce health personnel and limited resources.

 *  [LINK TO LIVE WEB APPLICATION](https://share.streamlit.io/gift-ojeabulu/hepatitis-fatality-predictor/main/app.py)